AtWIND-lab/.github/Profile/people.md

 ### **Jordan Fuentes Holden** — PhD Student
 <img src="./Images/Jordan.jpg" alt="Jordan Fuentes Holden" width="200">

-> Short bio:
+> **Short bio**:

-> Research project: I develop a smart wind turbine with trailing-edge flaps that can actively control the airflow around the blades and manipulate its wake to improve efficiency and overall performance.
+> **Research project**: I develop a smart wind turbine with trailing-edge flaps that can actively control the airflow around the blades and manipulate its wake to improve efficiency and overall performance.
 ---